 Preheat oven to 350 degrees.

 Divide each portion, the chocolate and vanilla in half.
-On a lightly floured surface roll each portion out into a six by 3 inch log.
+On a lightly floured surface roll each portion out into a 6 x 3″ log.
 Place one chocolate portion onto each vanilla portion.
-Roll again into about a 10 by 2 1/2 inch log.
-You can vary this, but it alters the baking time.
+Roll again into about a 10 x 4 1/2″ log.
+They will spread so leave lots of room.
+You can vary the measurements, but it alters the baking time so watch closely.

 Place each log three inches apart on a baking sheet and bake 20 to 28 minutes until the vanilla portion just begins to show a bit of color.
-Let cool for 15 minutes and slice carefully into half inch slices on the diagonal.
-(Save any crumbs to sprinkle over ice-cream.)
-Place each cookie cut with the cut sides down on the cookie sheet and bake an additional 14 – 18 minutes, turning half way through.
-The outside should be just golden brown.
+Let cool for 15 minutes and slice carefully into half-inch slices on the diagonal.
+(Save any crumbs to sprinkle over ice cream.)

-Melt each type of chip with one teaspoon butter or shortening.
+When the cookies come out of the oven, melt each type of chip with one teaspoon of butter or shortening.
 (Do this in the microwave in short intervals of about 25 seconds, stirring after each interval, until melted.)
-Drizzle over the cookies with a spoon, or if you’d like a more professional look, use a Ziploc with the corner trimmed off or a pastry bag.

 Nutrition for Black and White Biscotti, per cookie: